Temperature and Humidity Sensor

 Fast, Stable & Accurate

-Delivers precise humidity readings with excellent response time and long-term stability.
+Delivers excellent response time and precise humidity readings, boosting long-term stability.

 IP65 Weatherproof Enclosure